Our platform-based approach

-ADCs consist of 3 key components: an antibody, a toxic payload, and a linker.
+ADCs consist of three key components: an antibody, a payload, and a linker.
 Bringing these 3 components together in a safe and effective drug is a challenge for ADC development.

 ADCs deliver potent cancer-killing agents directly to tumor cells.
 Our technology platform is designed to enable us to develop safer and more effective ADCs.

-While these drugs provide significant therapeutic benefit for durable responders, response rates remain low for most patients, particularly for tumors with low levels of tumor-infiltrating lymphocytes (TILs).
-These non-inflamed (i.e., “cold”) tumors can suppress the adaptive immune response through a variety of mechanisms within the tumor microenvironment.
+However, tumor response rates remain low for many patients, particularly for tumors with low levels of tumor-infiltrating lymphocytes (TILs).
+These non-inflamed (i.e., “cold”) tumors can suppress the immune response through a variety of mechanisms.

-Pyxis is advancing a diverse portfolio of immunotherapies that target broad immune regulatory mechanisms as well as novel immune checkpoints.
+Pyxis Oncology is building a diverse portfolio of immunotherapies that target broad immune regulatory mechanisms as well as novel immune checkpoints.